Mwexim/skript-parser/README.md

   * `%~type%` is the opposite of the above syntax, it won't accept literals.
   * `%^type%` only accepts *variables* of type `type`
   * `%-type%` will make it so the expression will be null when opted out (e.g the %% part is inside an optional group), rather than defaulting to the default expression, specified when defining `type`.

+Now, boolean expressions have a special treatment.
+Some boolean expressions, called "conditional", can only be used :
+  * In a condition
+  * In a while loop
+  * Explanation below